Updated October 26, 2023

 - Capacity for risk

-Financial planning strategy involves the use of ratios to promote a deeper understanding of financial circumstances and strengths, weaknesses, opportunities and threats.
-This includes metrics such as the Solvency ratio, Savings ratio, Debt Service ratio and Liquidity ratio.
+Financial planning strategy involves using ratios to promote a deeper understanding of financial circumstances and strengths, weaknesses, opportunities, and threats.
+This includes metrics such as Solvency, Savings, Debt Service, and Liquidity ratios.
 Risk tolerance plays a central role in asset allocation for investment.

 - Net worth status( a balance sheet)

 - Annual cash flow report (with surplus or deficit)

 An annual review of financial planning objectives must consider any modifications to situations, incomes, asset values, and other factors.
 A proposed course of action comprising adopting an investment strategy, the function of the debt provider, and modifications to income and spending will be defined once plan analysis and development are complete.
 Interaction with financial product providers will play a major role here, too.